-However, when the war ended the turning the other way carte blanche attitude disappered rapidly as those same thousands, millions even, began wending their way back into civilian life.
-A whole new wave washed over the nation as former military personnel returned home and began getting married, buying little houses in suburbia on the G.I.
+However, when the war ended the turning the other way carte blanche attitude disappeared rapidly as those same thousands, millions even, began wending their way back into civilian life.
+A whole new wave crested over the nation as former military personnel returned home and began getting married, buying little houses in suburbia on the G.I.
 Bill along with matching sets of white Kenmore washing machines and dryers from Sears and started raising families.

 It was then that what was being offered by people such as Brenda Allen began coming into the crosshairs of the same people that before were willing to overlook the offerings or even be on the payroll.
 Allen went through all the war years unscathed, but by 1948 she was headed to jail, her empire in shambles.

 Before the war Brenda Allen, born Marie Mitchell, or so it has been alleged, was a young girl in her late teens to early twenties plying her trade on the streets of Los Angeles as an independent operative when she was noticed by, and, albeit unsolicted, came under the wing of the leading lady of L.A. prostitution of the time, Ann Forrester, known in the press as the Black Widow.
 Forrester had been riding high under the umbrella of L.A. corrupt mayor Frank Shaw and his enforcer brother Joe, but when Shaw's regime tumbled down in the late 1930s the edges of Forrester's huge prostitution ring began to crumble as well.
 By 1940 she was in jail, some say because of Allen's testimony, which by the way, was just not so.
-That was left to the testimony of at least three other people connected to Forrester in one fashion or the other, Pauline Skevenski, Donna Stewart, and Joan Farrell, but not Allen.
+That was left to the testimony of at least three other people connected to Forrester in one fashion or the other, The Three Canaries, Donna Stewart, Joan Farrell, and Pauline Skevenski, but not Allen.